mckayc/McLick/README.md

 ## Shortcuts
 - **Ctrl + Shift + H**: Toggle the highlighter ON/OFF globally.
 - **Mac Users**: `Cmd + Shift + H`.
+- To choose a different shortcut, open the popup and select **Customize Shortcut**.
+Chrome manages extension shortcut assignments at `chrome://extensions/shortcuts`.

+## Outside the Browser

+Chrome content scripts can only draw over web pages.
+They cannot render a cursor overlay over desktop applications or capture a global operating-system shortcut.
+For that, the highlighter engine would need a companion desktop app built with Electron, Tauri, or a native platform API.
+The extension could then communicate with that app through native messaging or a local WebSocket.

+## State Persistence

+The ON/OFF state is stored in `chrome.storage.local`, so it survives browser restarts and extension updates.
+A new installation starts enabled; changing the toggle persists the new state.

 ## Troubleshooting Icons
 If the icon does not change when toggled: